Mosharrafa/SOC-Investigation-VM-Compromise-RDP-Password-Spray/README.md

 ![Flag 9 — C2 Identification](screenshots/flag_09_c2.png)

-**Finding:** Multiple external IPs appeared.
-Each required evaluation:

-`edr-eus3.us.endpoint.security.microsoft.com` — Microsoft Defender telemetry.
-Legitimate.
-`raw.githubusercontent.com` — Tool download from GitHub.
-Attacker-controlled staging, but not C2.
-`sacyberrange00.blob.core.windows.net` — Exfiltration destination.
-Different role.
-`185.92.220.87` — Raw IP, no domain, port 80, initiated by `msupdate.exe` exactly 23 seconds after it executed.
-This is the C2 beacon.
+**Finding:** `185.92.220.87` — raw IP, no domain, port 80, initiated by `msupdate.exe` exactly 23 seconds after execution.
+That 23-second window is the beacon — malware runs, checks in with home server, waits for instructions.
+Port 80 (HTTP) chosen to blend with normal web traffic.
+Other IPs had clear legitimate purposes (Microsoft telemetry, GitHub tool staging, Azure blob).
+This one did not.

-23 seconds is the window between malware execution and first callback — the implant checking in with its home server.
-Port 80 (HTTP) was chosen to blend with normal web traffic and avoid firewall blocks.
-A raw IP connection with no associated domain name, initiated by our identified malware, immediately after execution — high confidence C2.

 > 🚩 **Flag 9 — C2 IP:** `185.92.220.87`
 >